Washington Boys Basketball Prep Poll

 |NR

-Others receiving votes: University 9.
-Timberline 4.
+Others receiving votes: Stanwood 8.
+University 6.
+Mountlake Terrace 4.
 Mountain View 3.
-Ferris 3.
-Stanwood 2.
+Arlington 3.
+Ferris 2.

 |School